 All these features contribute to efficient energy use, enabling customers to save energy and maintenance costs.
-Apart from these, the e-Boat can be allows configurable layout design to fit intended use in such businesses as hotels and marine tourism.
+Apart from these, the e-Boat's layout design is configurable to fit intended use in such businesses as hotels and marine tourism.

 5. Smart Circular Economy Solution